ekirira22/Bank-of-Flatiron/README.md

 ## Installation
   1. Git clone this repository to your working directory
   2. Download tailwind dependencies.
 This project runs on tailwind css and vanilla JS
-  3. `npm install tailwindcss` to install tailwind on your root directory
+  3. `npm install` to install all dependecies needed for this project
-  4. Launch project from live server to use
+  4. Launch project from live server using `npm start` to run on port 3000
-     **NB:**
+  5. Run `npm run watch` to track live changes to tailwind css
+  6. Run `npm serve` to watch db.json file on port 4000 **NB:**
-     Whenever you make a change to css remember to compile it using  npm run build-css .
+     Whenever you make a change to css remember to compile it using  npm run build-css if you're not running `npm run watch` .
 See tailwind.config.js for more

 ## Tech Stack
 HTML,Tailwind CSS, Vanilla JS, React JS